How Your Business Can Make a Great Impression in Four Easy Steps

 One fast-response option that adds instant convenience with a cordial greeting is a webchat feature: more than 41% of consumers expect to see a live chat option on a website, rising to 50% for mobile browsing.
 Just remember that transitions among devices should be seamless, so consumers can switch at their convenience.
 The upside here is that studies report a 30% boost to conversion when a live chat option is added to a website.
-So this is a great way to stand out online, while pumping up sales!
+So this is a great way to stand out from hvac online marketing, while pumping up sales!
 So, looking at your website, do you:

 - Follow up quickly on web-generated leads?

 - Prioritize consistency by ensuring seamless transitions from tablet to mobile to desktop to storefront?